The 5-Cent Coin: Who Is On the Nickel & What It Is Made of

 What Is a Nickel Coin Made Of?

-In fact, during the Civil War (1861-1865), the United States experienced a severe shortage of precious metals like gold and silver.
+During the Civil War (1861-1865), the United States experienced a severe shortage of precious metals like gold and silver.
 As a result, the government started using less valuable metals for coins.
-The first nickel coins were introduced in 1866 and were initially called "nickel-copper five-cent pieces" because they consisted of 75% copper and 25% nickel.
+The first nickels were introduced in 1866 and were initially called "nickel-copper five-cent pieces" because they consisted of 75% copper and 25% nickel.
 This formula was designed to create a durable yet affordable coin that could survive everyday use and address the material shortages of the time.

-But when did the nickel change its metal composition?
+But when did the 5C change its metal composition?
 When World War II came.
 Between 1942 and 1945, the United States needed nickel for military purposes, particularly for making armor plating.
-To meet this demand, the Mint temporarily changed the nickel’s composition, replacing the nickel content with 35% silver, 56% copper, and 9% manganese.
-These so-called war nickels are now collector’s items.
-Do nickels have silver in them after the war?
-Once the war ended, the Mint resumed its pre-war composition of nickel and copper.
+To meet this demand, the Mint temporarily changed the composition, replacing the nickel content with 35% silver, 56% copper, and 9% manganese.
+Do nickels have silver in them now?
+No; once the war ended, the Mint resumed its pre-war composition of nickel and copper.

 By the way, if you want to know more about ancient coins, you can start with Tetradrachm coins from Greece.